workco/code-assessment-web-ui/tasks/tasks.md

 # 3. Improve Cart Modal's Accessibility - Level II

 Implement a focus trap for the modal to improve accessibility for keyboard users.
-Please also implement any other quick wins you can think of to improve the accessibility of the modal.

 Please do not use a third-party library for this task.

 Requirements: